foundata/guidelines/ansible-style-guide.md

 * Use Unix line feed (LF, `\n`) for new lines.
 * Use [UTF-8 encoding](https://yaml.org/spec/1.2.2/#52-character-encodings).
 * Trim trailing whitespace whenever possible, but end your files with a new line.
+* Keep the line length below 160 characters whenever technically possible.
+* Use JSON syntax only when it makes sense (e.g., for an automatically generated file) or when it improves readability.

 **You SHOULD**